mikemerin/mikemerin.github.com/_posts/2017-05-20-JS-through-Ruby.md

 array.sort( (a,b) => b < a ) //=> [ 25, 22, 16, 14, 5 ]
 ```

 Basically we have to inputs, `a` and `b`.
 When we return `a - b` or `a > b` we're telling our script to first return smaller values and then larger values, and vice-versa for `a < b` where we tell our script to first return larger values.
 Remember this trick because it will be used **everywhere**.
 Let's first try and sort our old string by string length instead of alphabetically.
-We'll do this by introducing `.sort_by` in Ruby, and just using our prior trick for Javascript:
+We'll do this by introducing `.sort_by` in Ruby, and just using our prior trick for JavaScript:

 ```ruby
 # Ruby